srees1988/srees1988.github.io/_posts/2024-11-20-biz-value-customer-segments.md

 For example, if the company's priority is increasing retention, focus on strategies for **Dormant** and **Inactive Customers**:

-> "This segmentation identifies 30% of our customers as dormant, representing untapped revenue opportunities of $X. By targeting them with personalized win-back campaigns, we can achieve a potential uplift of Y% in revenue.
-If we productionize this, I'll track it via our CRM and share monthly progress updates."
+> "This segmentation identifies 30% of our customers as dormant, representing untapped revenue opportunities of $X"
 >

 Such clear, actionable proposals resonate with stakeholders, ensuring their buy-in.